Medical Ethics Questions: How to Nail Them in Your Interview

 1. What Do I Say If I Don’t Know How to Answer a Medical Ethics Question?

-Your interviewer is focused on your thought process.
-Don’t panic if you don’t know exactly what you’d do if faced with a challenging ethical dilemma.
-Rely on your ethics knowledge to formulate a thoughtful response.
+If you don't know exactly what you'd do when faced with a challenging ethical dilemma during a medical school interview, don't panic.
+Focus on your thought process and rely on your ethics knowledge to formulate a thoughtful response.

 2. Is There a Wrong Way to Answer Medical Ethical Questions?

-Yes, your answer to an ethics question can be incorrect or rub your interviewer the wrong way.
-Stick to the four pillars of ethics when explaining how you’d handle the ethical dilemma, and avoid inserting your personal opinion.
+Yes, your answer to a medical ethics question can be incorrect or rub your interviewer the wrong way.
+To avoid this, stick to the four pillars of ethics (beneficence, non-maleficence, autonomy, and justice) when explaining how you'd handle the ethical dilemma.

 3. What Is a Medical Ethics Violation?

 A medical ethics violation is an action taken by a doctor that violates the patient's right to proper care.
-Some examples of medical ethics violations are discrimination, negligence, treating a patient who has refused said treatment, a doctor making sexual contact with a patient, or not upholding their ethical duties as physicians.
+Examples include:

 4. What Is Medical Law and Ethics?

-According to Oxford, medical law and ethics "considers the rights of patients and responsibilities of doctors with reference to complex moral debate."
-In other words, doing what’s ethical doesn’t always comply with the law.
+According to Oxford, medical law and ethics consider the rights of patients and the responsibilities of doctors concerning complex moral debate.
+In other words, doing what's ethical doesn't always comply with the law.

 5. How Can I Study for MMI Ethical Questions?